When you attract better people into your life, everything else gets better, too.

 These defenses are perfectly natural.

-In fact, defenses originally formed in order to provide us with a healthy means of maintaining some degree of equanimity while managing difficult situations.
+In fact, defenses originally formed in order to provide us with a healthy means of maintaining some degree of peace while managing difficult situations.

 The peculiar thing about defenses, is that they can long outlive their usefulness, eventually becoming familiar and insistent interlopers.